Cryptashh/HWOSTR/whitepaper.md

 HYPIO NFTs benefit directly from the token economy.
 The 5% transaction tax is entirely dedicated to buybacks and strategic bids on HYPIO NFTs, creating persistent buy pressure at the floor.

 ### 2.2 A Token With Real Utility
-$HYPIO is not a meme.
+$HWOSTR is not a meme.
 It powers access to staking vaults, community events, partner spotlights, games, and future mechanisms within the HYPIO ecosystem.
 The more tokens you hold, the greater your position within every event and every layer of the economy.

 ### 2.3 A Mechanism Yet to Be Revealed
 A third mechanism — not yet disclosed — will allow holders to accumulate additional $HYPE.
 Details will be revealed in time, at the right moment.